GT-Vision-Lab/VQA/README.md

 ## Developers ##
 - Aishwarya Agrawal (Virginia Tech)
 - Code for API is based on [MSCOCO API code](https://github.com/pdollar/coco)
-- The format of the code for Evaluation is based on [MSCOCO evaluation code](https://github.com/tylin/coco-caption)
+- The format of the code for evaluation is based on [MSCOCO evaluation code](https://github.com/tylin/coco-caption)

 ## Acknowledgement ##
 - VQA Team